Naozuko/TeamTest/README.md

-Follow the Tasks in chronological order.  **Do not** access Character.Java till Task 5
+Follow the Tasks in chronological order.
+The test files are in master branch.  **Do not** access Character.Java till Task 5

 **Task 1 - API/Library**: InputHelper.java